cristianrcv/pycompss-autoparallel/README.md

 purely with OpenMP parallel for pragrams.

+### Included Dependencies inside PyCOMPSs

+[DILL][dill]: It is recommended to install the DILL Python package for better serialization

 ### Included Dependencies inside PLUTO

 [OpenSCOP][openscop]: OpenScop is an open specification defining a file format and a set